Fatensamman/Reading-notes/Code401/class-16.md

 3- WRRC web is a cycle of requests and responses that flow between clients and servers.

 ### Preview:
 Amazon Elastic Compute Cloud (Amazon EC2) is a cloud computing service that offers reliable, scalable compute resources.
 It's intended to make web-scale cloud computing more accessible to programmers.
-The simple web service interface of Amazon EC2 enables you to quickly receive and customize power.
-It gives you full control of your computer capabilities and allows you to work on Amazon's tried-and-true computing infrastructure.
+It gives you full control of your computer capabilities.